biggie-boss/LoreRim/README.md

 - I either fixed Jyggalag or made him way worse (I think I fixed the Obelisks yeeting when you die).
 - Properly made it so most sneaking-related stuff can't proc if you're wearing heavy armor per Requiem standards.
 Spells now properly scale duration and/or magnitude based on Requiem's "no duration scaling" or "no magnitude scaling" keywords.
 - Fixed certain dieties not calculating attack damage right (either over calculating or under calculating)
-- You can now always pray in combat.
-Your weapons/spells still have to be put away though.
 - Divine favor loss per gold decreased to 10% of what it was before since Requiem makes bounties a lot higher.
 In theory they should really only abandon you for murder now.
 No more getting abandoned for accidently stealing an apple.
 - Favor gains now make more sense.
 Example is Auriel would give 0.1% per ALL skills but Julianos gave 0.1% for only Mage skills.
 Now class-restricted is 0.2%.
 - Favor gain/loss in general has been brought down to be slower.
 This should limit early power creep.